binary-com/daily-report/_posts/en/2017-03-31-Euro-Depressed-as-Dollar-Continues-Recoveries.md

 The yen pairs continue to climb, mirroring the US dollar's gains.

-The AUD/ USD and NZD/USD continue to suffer though with both pairs underperforming over the last two days.
+The AUD/USD and NZD/USD continue to suffer though with both pairs underperforming over the last two days.

 ## Coming up today